Intrinsic Motivation or Extrinsic Motivation

 - You have a sense of perfect control over what you are doing.

-- You loose the sense of time (“I can’t believe I did this all day”).
+- You lose the sense of time (“I can’t believe I did this all day”).

 - The activity is intrinsically motivated (explained above).

-This is closely related (or the same) to what is referred to as being in the zone, in the field of sports psychology.
-Think about how this would optimize your performance if you would feel that way while playing baseball, hockey, tennis etc.
+This is similar to what is referred to as being in “the zone”, in the field of sports psychology.
+Think about how this would optimize your performance if you would feel that way while playing baseball, hockey, tennis, etc.

 - External Regulation: You are just doing something to get a reward or to avoid punishment, nothing else (highly controlled by external factors).